explore

 South Lake Tahoe

 South Lake Tahoe is where the party never stops.
-It’s a land of concerts, festivals, gaming, and nightclubs, as well as trendy restaurants and upscale shopping.
+It’s a land of live music concerts, festivals, gaming, and nightclubs, as well as trendy restaurants and upscale shopping.
 If you love to be in the thick of the action around the clock, South Lake Tahoe might be for you.
 And don’t worry — you won’t miss out on any of the mountain scenery Tahoe is known for.
 There are still nearby ski slopes to enjoy, as well as some of the best backcountry skiing in the region.

 Incline Village

 Incline Village is hands down my favorite town to base myself in when I visit Lake Tahoe.
-It’s closest to all of my favorite places to get out and experience the natural beauty of Lake Tahoe, including close proximity to Lake Tahoe State Park, Sand Harbor, and Diamond Peak Ski Area (in the city limits) and Mt.
+It’s closest to all of my favorite things to do and places to get out and experience the natural beauty of Lake Tahoe, including close proximity to Lake Tahoe State Park, Sand Harbor, and Diamond Peak Ski Area (in the city limits) and Mt.
 Rose Ski Tahoe.
-Incline is a North Lake Tahoe hideaway featuring some of the region’s most spectacular views, sparkling beaches, and elite neighborhoods.

 Enjoying drinks at The Hyatt Regency Lake Tahoe.